 Pros: Very effective against the true bugs (members of the Hemiptera order)

 Cons: Highly toxic to bees.
-Very irritating to the mucus membranes of mammals
+Very irritating to the mucous membranes of mammals

 Precautions: Use as a last resort